-For many years, Kennisland has campaigned for the modernisation of copyright law, so that it offers more space to Internet users, public bodies, researchers and innovative companies.
+For many years, Kennisland has campaigned for the modernisation of copyright law, so that it offers more space to Internet users, public bodies, researchers and innovative companies++UPDATEAt the end of 2018 we have ended our activities in the areas of copyright and cultural heritage.
+Kennisland has been working on these themes for over a decade.
+Read what we have done to improve copyright and access to digital heritage.
 In September 2016, the European Commission presented plans for copyright reform that, from our perspective, are very disappointing.
 That’s why we’re lobbying in Brussels for radical changes to these plans.

 In May 2015, following a long period of inactivity, the European Commission announced its intention to modernise European copyright law.
 This intention is part of the digital single market strategy, one of the priorities of the Commission that took office at the end of 2014 under the leadership of president Jean-Claude Juncker.
 In September 2016, the European Commission presented concrete plans in the form of a proposal for a copyright in the the Digital Single Market (DSM) directive.
 The proposed directive is currently being discussed in the European Parliament and European Council.